ogusarenko/mke-docs/content/docs/getting-started/licensing-mke4.md

 ---
-title: Licensing MKE 4
+title: Licensing MKE 4k
 weight: 2
 ---

 {{< callout type="warning" >}}

-You must have a valid license to lawfully run MKE4.
+You must have a valid license to lawfully run MKE 4k.
 For more information, refer to [Mirantis Agreements and Terms](https://legal.mirantis.com/).

 {{< /callout >}}

-## Obtain your MKE4 license
+## Obtain your MKE 4k license

-[Install the MKE CLI](../install-mke-cli) prior to downloading your MKE4 license.
+[Install the MKE 4k CLI](../install-mke-cli) prior to downloading your MKE 4k license.

 1. Locate the Welcome to Mirantis' CloudCare Portal email sent to you from Mirantis Support.
 If you do not have the email, confirm with your Designated Administrator that you have been added as a Designated Contact.

-2. Click **Environments** in the top navigation bar of the MKE web UI.
+2. Click **Environments** in the top navigation bar of the MKE 4k web UI.

 3. Click the **Cloud Name** that is associated with the license you want to download.